epandurski/cmbarter/README.md

   2.0).

-See ./doc/cmb-manual.pdf for more information.
+Go to https://multiswap.net/about/ for more information.